 - The return email address is not associated with the correct domain name (or web address).

 - The greeting is generic and doesn’t address you by name or appears incomplete.

-- The URL’s in links are long, contain random characters and don't contain the correct domain name.
+- URL’s included in the email feature page links are lengthy, contain random characters and don't include the correct domain name.

 - The email requests confirmation of personal information such as account number, SSN, etc.